Updated Mar 10, 2026

-They want up-to-date, accessible content, reliable digital platforms and recorded lectures, and fair access to specialist kit that underpins field and lab‑based study.
-Across the National Student Survey (NSS), the learning resources lens shows strong satisfaction at 67.7% Positive, but disabled students’ tone sits −7.4 points lower; within environmental sciences, sentiment is more mixed at 52.9% Positive with recurring IT Facilities issues (−14.0) evident across ~1,725 comments.
-In practice, that means aligning reading lists with current research, tightening lecture‑capture quality, integrating digital libraries more coherently, and making specialist equipment bookings and off‑campus access predictable and equitable.
+learning resourcesenvironmental sciencesEnvironmental science students cannot do their best work with outdated readings, unreliable lecture capture, or specialist kit that is hard to access.
+These are not minor operational issues, they shape confidence, inclusion, and the quality of field and lab‑based learning.
+Across the National Student Survey (NSS), the learning resources lens shows strong satisfaction at 67.7% Positive, but disabled students’ tone sits 7.4 points lower; within environmental sciences, sentiment is more mixed at 52.9% Positive, with recurring IT Facilities issues (a sentiment index of −14.0) evident across about 1,725 comments.
+In practice, that means aligning reading lists with current research, improving lecture capture quality, making digital libraries easier to navigate, and ensuring equipment booking and off‑campus access are predictable and fair.

 Where do course materials fall short?